asirulnik/mcp_server_filesystem/README.md

 - Read your existing code and project files
 - Write new files with generated content
-- Update and modify existing files
+- Update and modify existing files with precision using pattern matching
+- Make selective edits to code without rewriting entire files
 - Delete files when needed
 - Review repositories to provide analysis and recommendations
 - Debug and fix issues in your codebase